What is Identity Coaching? A Complete Guide for High-Achievers

 How is identity coaching different from therapy, life coaching, and mentoring?

-Sometimes the clearest way to explain something is to say what it is not.
+Sometimes the clearest way to explain something is to say what it isn't.

 For a deeper breakdown, see Identity Coaching vs Life Coaching vs Therapy.